bbbutterwell/books/wkuf_ch00.md

 Or at least, not *this* one, which is Harlii's... and now is yours as well.

-For this to have happened at all - for Harlii to have become the True, Known, Harbinging, Hooded Hero which they did, which then caused you and I to meet like this - they first had to *believe* that this was even possible at all - even for one, single moment.
+For this to have happened at all - for Harlii to have become the True, Known, Harbinging, Hooded Hero which they had, which then caused you and I to meet like this - they first had to *believe* that this was even possible at all - even for one, single moment.
 Just one.

 Belief in yourself doesn't need much of a window, you know, to get its foot squarely in your door.
 Then it's all over for you, but also begun: you've managed to see, and cannot then *un*-see, the True Hero that you might someday become.